 If you want to enjoy a more traditional example of Vietnamese architecture, then a visit to the Temple of Literature should be right up your alley!
 This picturesque temple, dedicated to Confucius, will satisfy every history and culture enthusiast.

 Water puppetry is a traditional Vietnamese performance that will take you back to ancient times, telling the story of rural Vietnam and folklore.
 Shows are performed in a pool of water that serves as the stage for the puppets.

 From Hanoi, we drove to Halong Bay, one of Vietnam’s most popular destinations.
 The abundance of limestone karst mountains popping out of the water, different shapes of islands and impressive caves create such a breathtaking view that you’ll need a few days to explore the bay.
 We didn’t have the weather on our side, unfortunately, but that didn’t make the landscape any less beautiful!

-From the boat, we took a bike to visit some remote farmer villages around the Halong Bay Area and to simply enjoy the beautiful nature.
+From the boat, we took a bike to visit some remote farmer villages around the Halong Bay Area.
 Discovering Vietnam by bike is a great way to experience its beauty and allows you to go off the beaten path.